Wannabeasmartguy/RAGENT/README.md

 2. launch the application:

-Run: Both `streamlit run RAGenT.py` and `python startup_onfile.py` on the command line can start it.
+Run: Run `python startup_onfile.py` on the command line can start it.

 ## Route